TRAVEL BLOGGER BREN ON THE ROAD GIVES US ALL HIS ADVICE ON HOW TO WORK AND TRAVEL...

 2) HOSTEL JOBS

-You might also notice when you check into a hostel that all the staff have difference accents.
-Some have that Aussie twang, some might have a Texas southern drawl, others a poshy French purse of the lips.
+You might also notice when you check into a hostel that all the staff have different accents.
+Some have that Aussie twang, some might have a Texas southern drawl, others a posh French purse of the lips.
 That’s right, they’re all travellers.

 Hostel jobs aren’t always just making beds and wiping windows either.
 If you have a more valuable skillset - maybe you’re a social media whiz or have an accounting degree - you can often pick up a more involved (and better paying) role as well.

 St Christophers Inns have backpacker hostels all over Europe and are always looking to hire budding travellers whether you want to be a bartender, chef or receptionist.
 See their current vacancies here .